benstemon/davidsonii_F2_ddRAD/README.md

         - I set this to 8 individuals
     - `plants` = Number of F2s + number of parents in .vcf
     - `radtaglength` = Minimum bp distance apart that selected SNPs can be
-        - I tested two different RADtag lengths: 150bp and 300 bp
+        - I set this to 300 bp
     - Specify infile and outfile parameters